 The Emergency Solutions Grant program (ESG) is a federal program of the U.S. Department of Housing and Urban Development designed to assist people to quickly regain stability in permanent housing after experiencing a housing crisis and/or homelessness.
 The Iowa Finance Authority manages the Iowa statewide allocation of ESG funds, with some cities in Iowa also managing additional independent federal allocations.
 Eligible applicants for annual funding include units of general-purpose local governments (not to include local public housing authorities) and nonprofit service agencies across Iowa.
-In CY21 the Iowa Finance Authority awarded more than \$2.6 million in Emergency Solutions Grants to assist more than 12,500 Iowans in need.
+The Iowa Finance Authority awarded more than \$2.9 million in Emergency Solutions Grants for CY23 to assist more than \$,000 Iowans in need.